JoeCianflone/rebase/readme.md

 Rebase is not a framework.
 It's a meta-framework and set of conventions for building large apps in Laravel.
 I try to codify how I name things and conventions I use below.
 I should also note that while this is open for anyone to use, it's really _my_ way of doing things, so I am probably not open to changes, but I'd be happy to talk about them with anyone who has a question.
 If you don't like this that's totally fine too, you don't need to use this, you don't need to like my standards either, I'm good with that.

+## Intended Usage

+My goal here isn't to reinvent anything but to connect it in a way that makes development fast for my projects.
+This document is intended to explain how things should be put together.

+### Step 1: Fork this repository

+When starting a new project, the first thing is to fork this repository.
+This repo needs to become your `upstream master` so that way you can pull in any changes we make in here.

+### Step 2: Install these things

+A couple of things you're going to need globally installed on your machine:

+-  Yarn (not NPM, this uses yarn and even the underlying commands use them)
+-  Composer (duh)
+-  PHPStan
+-  PHP CS Fixer

+You might think, "I don't want PHPStan on my machine," because you're cool and make your own rules.
+Well, ok, sure.
+But the codebase uses a tool called `husky` to add a bunch of pre-commit hooks to the code that will run tests and linters among other things.
+So, you do you...but you'll need to disable all that stuff the `package.json` file.
+No I'm not telling you how, I want you to run those, so if you break it tough :)

+### Step 3: Install

+Run the following: `composer install && yarn`

+#### Step 3a: Where's the database?

+I use Homestead because it's stupid simple to set up and I think Docker is hot mess.
+I'm sure it's not actually that way, but well, I don't care.
+I use Homestead.
+I mention this because now it's going to be time to run the migration and seed the database, for me this means I need to ssh into Homestead...for you...idk...what do you do for Docker?
+I think it's kill a chicken in a cemetery at midnight and rub it's blood into your chair then pray to the old gods for access.
+You do lose 1 day of your life for every time they grant you access, but hey, that's Docker.

+Anyway...once you're ready run `php artisan db:migrate`

+Yes, this is a different command from the standard Laravel one...that's because we've got multiple databases.
+This will seed your shared database.

-## This is a WIP
+## Please Remember: this is a WIP

 If you're looking at this, cool, but there's a lot I've left out and I know it's not there at the moment.
-I've got a running list, please don't ask/tell me stuff, I know. :)
+I've got a running list, please don't ask/tell me stuff, I know I've put together a roadmap.

 ## First, PHP